Crayfish: Anatomy

 The body of a decapod crustacean, such as a crab, lobster, or prawn (shrimp), is made up of twenty body segments grouped into two main body parts, the cephalothorax and the abdomen.
-Each segment may possess one pair of appendages, although in various groups, these may be reduced or missing.
+Each segment may possess two pairs of appendages, although in various groups, these may be reduced or gone.
 On average, crayfish grow to 17.5 cm in length.
 Walking legs have a small claw at the end.